 Public Lecture with Philippe G. Nell on Brexit

-“Brexit: What can the United Kingdom learn from Swiss-European Union Relations?” was the topic of a public evening lecture with Minister Philippe G. Nell.
-The event took place on Wednesday, May 31, 2017, at 6.15pm at the Institute for European Global Studies.
-The lecture was chaired by Prof. Georg Kreis.
+“Brexit: What can the United Kingdom learn from Swiss-European Union Relations?” is the topic of a public evening lecture with Minister Philippe G. Nell.
+The event takes place on Wednesday, May 31, 2017, at 6.15pm at the Institute for European Global Studies.
+The lecture will be chaired by Prof. Georg Kreis.

 The UK’s challenge will clearly be to obtain free trade with selective integration in specific areas such as financial services, the automobile industry, airlines landing rights and nuclear energy.
 What can the UK expect from the EU in terms of arrangements or flexibility?
 Will there be any margin of manoeuver on either side?
 Switzerland’s experience with the EU may bring a unique insight and point to some red lines as the UK is opting for a clear-cut Brexit.